-At the Goodman Group, our spiritual directors make it a priority to spend time with residents.
-In the past, spiritual directors read to a blind resident on a weekly basis, played cards with residents, or lead a small-group conversation.
+At The Goodman Group, our Spiritual Care Directors make it a priority to spend time with residents.
+In the past, Spiritual Care Directors read to blind residents on a weekly basis, played cards with residents, or lead a small-group conversation.

 Creating Friendships in Senior Living

 It can be difficult and uncomfortable for your loved one to make new friends as they age.
 What was easy when they were kids, college-aged, or new to a job, now brings them outside their comfort zone.
 But it's important that they maintain friendships.
 Encourage your loved one to start conversations with people they meet in their senior living community because you never know what a conversation will lead to.

 Clare knows firsthand the importance of friendships.
 She saw her mother, Ginny struggle with isolation when living on her own.
 After helping Ginny move into Terracina Grand, a senior living community in Naples, Florida, she saw her mom blossom.
 “They all have common interests and common activities,” Clare says.
 Now, Clare says her mom is so involved that she often doesn't hear from her for a few days because her social calendar is so full.